John-Nagle-IV/Bree/Game World/Lore/Cultures and Traditions/The Art Feud.md

 # Ongoing Works

-While the Tree and Mountain are
+While the Tree and Mountain are the main focus, many other projects are in the works that are put forward for the competition.
+Any works develops are frantically sought by collectors and the obscenely wealthy.
+While these works are not magical, they are often priced equivalently by collectors.